uxebu/octobertest/README.md

 }
 ~~~

-Would result in the following output:
+would result in the following JUnit XML output:

 ~~~ xml
 <?xml version="1.0" encoding="UTF-8" ?><testsuites><testsuite name="foo"><testcase name="Foo should bar the baz"><failure message="Expected 1337 to be 1338">foo()